-In 2016, F.W.
+In 2015, F.W.
 Cook:

-- Collected and reviewed all relevant information related to the Company and the Partnership, including historical compensation data and our organizational structure; - With input of management, established a peer group of companies to use for executive compensation comparisons; - Assessed the compensation program's position relative to market for the Named Executive Officers and stated compensation philosophy; - Prepared a report of its analysis, findings and recommendations for the executive compensation program; and - Assisted with other ad hoc assignments such as the design of incentive arrangements and special awards.
+- Collected and reviewed all relevant company information, including our historical compensation data and our organizational structure; - With input of management, established a peer group of companies to use for executive compensation comparisons; - Assessed our compensation program's position relative to market for the Named Executive Officers and stated compensation philosophy; - Prepared a report of its analysis, findings and recommendations for our executive compensation program; and - Assisted with other ad hoc assignments such as the design of incentive arrangements and special awards.

 F.W.
-Cook's reports were provided to the Compensation Committee in 2016.
+Cook's reports were provided to the Compensation Committee in 2015.
 Their report dealing with competitive compensation levels was also utilized by Messrs.
-Rady and Warren when making their recommendations to the Board for fiscal 2016 compensation decisions.
+Rady and Warren when making their recommendations to the Board for fiscal 2015 compensation decisions.